 Buying the right devices for your family really depends on usage and whether they’re required purely for entertainment or for homework and projects too.
 Understanding the different operating systems and the levels of built in security can help you make the right decision.

-Five things you should consider when buying a laptop of tablet
+Five things you should consider when buying a laptop or a tablet

 Should I buy a tablet or laptop?

 The easiest way to decide which to buy is to look at what you want to do with them.
 Do you or your children just need something to browse the internet on and access social media, even take on holiday with you?
 Then a tablet is your best bet.
 A laptop is recommended for those who need to sit at a keyboard for longer periods or require more complex software such as image editors.